 Emotional Freedom Technique falls under the umbrella of Energy Psychology.
-When we experience a psychological problem, such as trauma, according to Fred Gallo, we also have an energy imbalance or disruption in our body’s energy system.
+According to Fred Gallo, when we experience a psychological problem, such as trauma, we also have an energy imbalance or disruption in our body’s energy system.
 This may show up in various systems in your body, including the nervous system, glandular system, meridian system, and the chakra system.
 Techniques (such as EFT) that shift these energies return your body’s energy system to balance influencing your health, emotions and state of mind, eliminating the problem.

-Energy is the blueprint, the infrastructure, the invisible foundation, for the health of your body, writes David Feinstein.
-Your body is composed of energy pathways (meridians) and energy centres (chakras) that are in a dynamic interplay with your cells, organs, moods and thoughts.
+Energy is the blueprint, the infrastructure, the invisible foundation, writes David Feinstein for the health of your body.
+Your body is composed of energy pathways (meridians) and energy centres (chakras) in a dynamic interplay with your cells, organs, moods and thoughts.
 Emotional Freedom Techniques (also called EFT or “Tapping”), works with the meridian system.
 The energy of the meridian system is called Chi or Prana.

 How does EFT work?

-The key component of EFT is tapping on a sequence of the body’s acupoints (the endpoints of the meridians).
-This engages and sends electromagnetic signals to the brain’s limbic system (the emotional centre of the brain and body) and the amygdala (the stress centre), to reduce its activity and arousal.
-This helps us to lower cortisol levels, which is the stress hormone, so that we may feel calmer and to heal the energy imbalance and disruption.
-It also affects the Hippocampus, which is the memory centre of the brain.
+The key component of EFT is tapping on a sequence of the body’s acupoints (the endpoints of the meridians), which engages and sends electromagnetic signals to the brain’s limbic system (the emotional centre of the brain and body) and the amygdala (the stress centre), to reduce its activity and arousal.
+This helps us lower cortisol levels, which is the stress hormone, so that we may feel calmer and heal the energy imbalance and disruption.
+It also affects the hippocampus, which is the memory centre of the brain.

-As we are tapping on the acupoints, we also bring to mind what we would like to address, it could be a disturbing memory, a negative feeling, belief or thought, a pain or sensation, fear, difficult situations that we are dealing with, etc. and then we go through the intricate EFT process.
+As we are tapping on the acupoints, we also bring to mind what we would like to address, it could be a disturbing memory, a negative feeling, belief or thought, pain or sensation, fear, difficult situations that we are dealing with, etc. and then we go through the intricate EFT process.
 Studies have shown that this changes the emotional reaction to the memory (in the brain and body) and your brain’s response to the situation.